1

 31

-Based on the information obtained, LPA has determined the allegations are UNSUBSTANTIATED.
-A finding of UNSUBSTANTIATED means that although the allegations may have happened or are valid, there is not a preponderance of evidence to prove the alleged violations did or did not occur.
+Based on the evidence gathered during today’s investigation, the allegation listed above are deemed UNSUBSTANTIATED.
+A finding that the complaints are UNSUBSTANTIATED means although the allegation may have happened or is valid, there is not a preponderance of the evidence to prove that the alleged violation occurred.